wso2/ansible-apim/README.md

 ```

+Following instructions can be followed to deploy a all-in-one standard APIM deployment to tryout the product and for demonstrations purposes.
+If you want to deploy a production ready deployment pattern refer the documentation in the `docs` directory.

+## Copying packs locally
 Packs could be either copied to a local directory, or downloaded from a remote location.

-## Copying packs locally

 Copy the following files to `files/packs` directory.